choij23/Portfolio/part2finalproject.md

 I will ask them what their job is and what their job responsibilities entail to gain a better idea of their background.
 I will also provide a table chart where they can write what they like about the website; what they don't like about the website; how they would like to see website be improved

-What You Liked	What You Don't Liked	What could be improved?

 | What You Like  | What You Don't Like | What could be improved? |
 | -------------  | ------------------- | ----------------------- |
 |                |                     |                         |